spike7638/dividerTool/NOTES.md

 .* Print current lists of features to the js log
 .* delete everything and try rebuilding from scratch .* write a comparator for span-sorting that doesn't care about colors, so that we can use randomColors if we want and not break anything.

-Works, except that I'd like for the "RefreshSVG" to not be necessary, and for the SVG visualization at the start to show the initial editor state.
+.* try moving the "bundle" to cs.brown.edu to see whether that can work .*Fix code so that both width and depth of drawer get truncated by 1 material-thickness

+* Prevent drawing lines past bottom or left of grid (top and right work, I think)
+* Draw a partial line left-to-right; then try to continue it -- it fails
+* Mark areas where you want dips?
+Make dips on outer edges optional?
 * Clean up all code to remove leftover cruft
-* try moving the "bundle" to cs.brown.edu to see whether that can work

-? document what's going on, etc.
+* document what's going on, etc.
 * Figure out how to clean up the build process so that it all works properly.
 Switch everything to rescript?
+* Improve aesthetics of CSS
+* Fix "overdrawing" of cut lines
+* Really do draw both red (in width .072 pt) and blue (in width .72 pt); include diagram of setup for laser-cutter

+Works, except that I'd like for the "RefreshSVG" to not be necessary, and for the SVG visualization at the start to show the initial editor state.
+Maybe something like UseEffect0, which does something only on first creation of the Element?

+* Make an instruction page, and refer to it with something parallel to <p>Check out <a href="https://www.freecodecamp.org/" target="_blank" rel="noopener noreferrer">Overview and instructions</a>.</p>